AndrewArs/WeatherApp.BE.AspNetCore/README.md

 # WeatherApp.BE.AspNetCore
 ## About app
-This is a weather forecast app where users can add forecast providers and browse forecasts.
+This weather forecast app allows users to add forecast providers and browse forecasts.
 The provider model consists of the following fields:
 - **name**: The unique name of the provider.
 - **url**: The URL to be executed for each forecast request.
 - **temperature_path**: The JSON path to the temperature value.
 For example, 'data.[0].temperature_c' in the JSON structure '{ "data": [ {"temperature_c": 20.0} ] }'.